-The John Biggers murals are replicas of famous paintings by Biggers (1924-2001), made by talented hidden street artists and curated by Street Art for Mankind.
+The John Biggers murals are replicas of famous paintings by Biggers (1924-2001), made by talented street artists and curated by Street Art for Mankind.
 They raise awareness on the legacy of this incredible African-American artist who was also a philosopher and an educator, and send a message of unity.
 Biggers was based in Houston and world renown for his social realist murals and symbolic paintings.
-He believed that “self-dignity and racial pride could be consciously approached through art” .
+His work was largely inspired by his travels to Africa, which began with a UNESCO fellowship in 1957.
+He viewed this trip as the most significant event of his life.

-The mural was made possible thanks to the drive of Harris County Commissioner Rodney Ellis, to the support of David T. Hales, Trustee for Hazel Biggers and to the generous support of the Julia C Hester House, who also offered their wall for this occasion.
+The murals were made possible thanks to the generous support of Harris County Commissioner Rodney Ellis, along with the support of David T. Hales, Trustee for Hazel Biggers, and Dr. Alvia Wardlaw, colleague of John Biggers, expert in African-American art, and Director of Texas Southern University (TSU).

 To hear the artist speak about his creative process or simply read the story behind each mural above.